 The foundation’s main funding is from Operation Round Up, the volunteer programs where Members allow their monthly electric bill to be rounded up to the next whole dollar.
 Members who participate make an average contribution of $6 per year.

 Contributions to the Foundation may be tax-deductible.

-Since it’s creation in 1993 the Foundation has awarded grants in excess of $500,000 to numerous charities, organizations, and individuals.
+Since its creation in 1993 the Foundation has awarded grants in excess of $1.8 million to numerous charities, organizations, and individuals.

 The Foundation also helps teachers through its Bright Ideas, which awards grants of up to $2,000, for teachers to do innovative lessons.

 The Foundation also awards scholarships to students who need financial assistance to attend college and technical schools.